DoSOCSv2/DoSOCSv2/README.md

 Installation
 ------------

-First off, I recommend running dosocs2 inside a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but it is in no way a requirement.
+First off, I recommend installing and running `dosocs2` inside a Python [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/), but it is in no way a requirement.
 Now then...